Peperomia puteolata (Parallel Peperomia) Care Indoors; Watering, Light, Soil, Problems

 1. Does Parallel Peperomia need full sun?

-No. Parallel Peperomia blossoms in medium to bright light away from direct sunshine as it may cause scorching of the leaves.
+No. Parallel Peperomia thrives in medium to bright light away from direct sunshine to prevent scorching of the leaves.

 2. How do you care for Parallel Peperomia?

-1. Grow Parallel Peperomia in medium to bright indirect light (filtered light) to avoid scorching.
+1. Grow Parallel Peperomia in medium to bright indirect light (filtered light).

-2. Maintain an average warmth of 15-260C and keep it away from cold drafts.
+2. Maintain a warmth of 15-260C and keep it away from drafts.

 3. Keep it in a humid environment, above average room humidity of 55-65%.

-8. With time, the plant becomes straggly therefore, cutback the stems during the growing season to rejuvenate growth.
+8. Cutback straggly stems during the growing season to rejuvenate growth.

 3. What are the benefits of Peperomia puteolata?